Growing in Different Directions: Navigating Shifts in Relationships with Compassion

 “Can we meet each other here, even if we’re on different paths?”

-These conversations take courage and discernment.
-But they can create new kinds of connections, rooted in honesty instead of performance.
+These conversations take courage.
+But they can create new ways to connect, rooted in honesty instead of performance.

 5. Honor the Relationships That No Longer Fit

-And in those moments, letting go, with love, or neutrality, or even sorrow, might be the most compassionate option.
+In those moments, letting go, whether with love, neutrality, or even sorrow, might be the most compassionate option.

 Releasing a relationship doesn’t mean it failed.